Campusoft/knowledge_base/cloud/azure/azure.md

 The Cloud Adoption Framework is a collection of documentation, implementation guidance, best practices, and tools that are proven guidance from Microsoft designed to accelerate your cloud adoption journey.

 https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/

+# Azure Kubernetes Service

+Azure Kubernetes Service (AKS) is a free container service that simplifies the deployment, management, and operations of Kubernetes as a fully managed Kubernetes container orchestrator service.

+Paying for only the virtual machines, and associated storage and networking resources consumed makes AKS the most efficient and cost-effective container service on the market.